jplein/tmux-term-drawer/README.md

 # tmux-term-drawer

-In tmux, toggles a terminal drawer on the right on and off
+In tmux, toggles a terminal drawer on and off.

 ## Installation